 NOTE: We made neat diagonal point corners, using our favorite tutorial on clean finished corners.

-- Topstitch close to the folded edge all around tablecloth hem, making sure to back tack over each of the pom-pom tails, to insure they are stitched tightly in place.
+- Topstitch close to the inner folded edge all around tablecloth Hem, making sure to back Tack over each of the pom-pom tails, to insure they are stitched tightly in place.

 Project Concept: Alicia Thommas